Chonluten (20mg)

 Research and Clinical Studies

-As the lung capacity reduces with age, researchers suggest Chonluten may decrease the rate of cell death while encouraging proliferative activity via protection of the bronchial lining.
-(2) The bronchial inner lining is a barrier between the external environment and internal structures.
-Different inflammatory diseases can affect this inner lining, and may change mucus production and extracellular matrix structure.
-Chonluten’s proposed mechanisms of action may to alleviate inflammatory conditions within the lungs.
+As lung capacity reduces, researchers suggest Chonluten may decrease the rate of cell death while encouraging proliferative activity via protection of the bronchial lining.
+(1) The bronchial inner lining is a barrier between the external environment and internal structures.
+Different inflammatory conditions may affect this inner lining and change mucus production and the structure of the cells’ extracellular matrix.
+Chonluten's proposed mechanisms of action may help reduce levels of inflammation within the lungs.

 Chonluten Peptide and Gene Expression